eezstreet/SWATEliteForce/README.md

 - First release

 # CHANGES, SUMMARIZED #
+NOTENOTE: This needs to be updated to match all of the changes in V4!!

 As mentioned before, there were many inaccuracies with the game.
 I went for those first, before addressing some of my other grievances with the game: mainly the cut content and clunky expansion pack content.
 Some of the changes are as follows.